 Alongside their regular appearances on TV and radio, they also have their own podcast called ‘Bearly Begun’ and an active social media following on both Twitter and Instagram.
 It is their hope that further opportunities to share their unique take on this creative and fulfilling subject will arise.

-After years of building and developing their business, Bear It In Mind is now limiting the number of restorations it is able to undertake.
+After years of building and developing their business, Bear It In Mind will no longer be taking on new restoration projects.
 “This has not been an easy decision.
 It is clear, as we spend more time as ambassadors promoting this craft, we are unable to work on as many patients as we have done in the past.”

 Julie and Amanda would like to thank you for the interest you have shown in their business.